Blog Nutrition Fat-Free Butter: What It Is And Why It’s Good For You

 Butter sprays are made by combining butter with water and emulsifiers.
 This process creates a fine mist that can be sprayed on food.
 Butter sprays are a convenient way to add butter flavor without adding extra fat or calories.

-Most butter sprays contain very little fat and calories.
+Most butter sprays contain very little fat and very few calories per serving.
 However, they may also contain propellants and other chemicals.
-So, be sure to read the label before you buy a butter spray.
+So you should make sure to read the label before you buy a butter spray.

 The Bottom Line

-Even though fat-free butter is a lighter option than regular butter, it is still high in calories.
-For this reason, it should be used in moderation.
+Although fat-free butter is a lighter option than regular butter, it’s still high in calories.
+Therefore, it should be used in moderation.
 Butter substitutes can be used in place of regular butter to reduce the amount of fat and calories in your diet.

 DISCLAIMER: